AlexKLWS/godot-native-bullets-plugin/README.md

 #include <SceneTree.hpp>
 #include <cmath>

-#include "../bullet_kit.h"
+#include "../unit_kit.h"

 using namespace godot;

 // Bullet definition.
-// This is necessary only if your BulletKit needs custom efficiently accessible bullet properties. class CustomFollowingBullet : public Bullet {
+// This is necessary only if your UnitKit needs custom efficiently accessible bullet properties. class CustomFollowingBullet : public Bullet {
 	// Godot requires you to add this macro to make this class work properly.
 	GODOT_CLASS(CustomFollowingBullet, Bullet)